 It's important to note that the scope of practice for limited scope radiographers varies by jurisdiction and regulatory standards.
 They typically undergo specific training programs and certification processes to ensure they have the necessary skills and knowledge for their designated tasks.

-The following states recognize this course as meeting their structured education requirement to be eligible to sit for the examination.
+The following states recognize this course as meeting their structured education requirement to be eligible to sit for the examination or do not have specific course outlines specified.
 Clinical requirements may vary by state.
-Arkansas, Colorado, Delaware, Florida, Iowa, Illinois, Kentucky, Maine, Minnesota, Montana, Nebraska, New Hampshire, Nevada, Utah, Virginia, Washington, Wyoming
+Arkansas, Colorado, Delaware, Florida, Georgia, Iowa, Illinois, Kansas, Kentucky, Maine, Michigan, Minnesota, Missouri, Montana, Nebraska, New Hampshire, Nevada, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Utah, Virginia, Washington, Wyoming